gosukiwi/vimo/README.md

 To get the latest version simply go to the repo and do `git pull`, because the `.vimrc` file is symlinked it will update automatically.

-## Functionality
-This is what you get out-of-the-box:

-* Fuzzy finder for files, buffers and tags_*_
-* Go-To-Definition, Find-All-Instances for popular programming languages
-* Persistent undo -- Close vim, open it again, and still be able to use undo!
-* Undo Tree -- A UI which displays the history of all undo commands and their branching, like a git log_*_
-* Linting (async) for popular programming languages_*_
-* Lightline -- A status bar at the bottom of Vim to show important file info
-* Tab autocompletion while typing_*_
-* Familiar functionality, save with Ctrl-S, copy with Ctrl-C and paste with Ctrl-V
-* Emmet/Zencoding -- Expand CSS selectors into HTML elements_*_
-* Coherent Bindings -- Easily memoizable commands for managing windows, buffers, files, and pretty much every feature.

-> _NOTE_: Items marked with a _*_ require a plugin, either because it's a
-> feature which is missing in Vim or because Vim provides a poor user-experience
-> by default.
-To disable the features you don't want, simply toggle some
-> variables at the top of the configuration file.

-## Quick Guide
-Vimo is a Vim configuration.
-See why it's cool in the [Quick Guide](quick-guide.md).

 # New to Vim?
 No worries!
 We have you covered.
 Check out the [lessons](lessons/) and get up to